4 min read

 Scotland Carried to the Baltic

-The life of Sarah Cook, née Cook, is one of those biographies that history records only in outline — wife of a famous man, mother of a famous son, shadow behind two naval legends.
-She was Scottish by birth, and in the 1770s she followed her husband Admiral Samuel Greig to Kronstadt, the great naval fortress on the Gulf of Finland where Russia's Baltic Fleet was based.
+Sarah Cook is one of those biographies history records only in outline — wife of a famous man, mother of a famous son.
+Scottish by birth, in the 1770s she followed her husband Admiral Samuel Greig to Kronstadt, the naval fortress on the Gulf of Finland where Russia's Baltic Fleet was based.
 There she made her home, raised her children, and kept something of Scotland alive inside a household surrounded by Russian bureaucracy and winter ice.

 The ISFJ temperament is most visible not in action but in continuity — in the steady, unseen labor of keeping things intact across time and distance.
 Sarah Cook did this in Kronstadt for nearly two decades.